hakancangunerli/turkish_binary_classifier/README.md

 ### Overview:
 This document summarizes the results obtained from the Turkish Name Classifier, which was developed to predict whether a given name belongs to a Turkish individual.
 The code includes steps for data preprocessing, model training, and evaluation.
 Here, we focus on understanding the model's performance and insights drawn from the predictions.
+Data was obtained from philipperemy's name dataset (https://github.com/philipperemy/name-dataset#full-dataset) made up of nearly 492 million people's names.

 ### Model Evaluation Results: